For a complete listing of the University of Guelph's lingo see The University of Guelph’s complete Acronym Dictionary.

 Students who experience exceptional circumstances that interfere with their abilities to fulfil academic activities or who have identified a misapplication of procedures may apply for academic consideration.
 Depending on the point in the semester, this can be to a specific instructor or the Academic Review Sub-Committee.
 The process is detailed in Section VIII of the current Undergraduate Calendar.

-ACADEMIC DROP-IN CENTRES
+ACADEMIC DROP-IN CENTRES (in Residence)

 The ADCs are open after-hours, 7-9pm, Monday-Thursday to provide additional academic support to students.
 Each evening has a theme based on academic disciplines.